Projects & ACTIVITIES

 SCHOLARSHIPS: Memorial donations and club fundraising projects support scholarships for students currently enrolled in local area schools pursuing degrees in horticultural or agricultural related fields of study.
 Donations may also be made to local school garden programs.

 YANA (Sheriff's Volunteer Program): Members create beautiful succulent topped pumpkins for the fall season for shut-ins in the community.
 The gifts are distributed by the Senior Volunteer Patrol.

 Ways & Means

 BIRTHDAY RAFFLE: Each member is asked to donate a plant or garden-related item for the raffle at General Meetings held during their birthday month.

-PLANT SALE & RAFFLE: Plants and garden-related items donated by members and local merchants are sold and/or raffled during the annual Flower Show and/or Garden Tour.
-Proceeds help defray cost of the flower show, benefit community service efforts, and the general fund.
+PLANT SALE & RAFFLE: Plants and garden-related items donated by members and local merchants are sold and/or raffled at each of the biennial Flower Show and Garden Tours.
+Proceeds help defray cost of the flower show, benefit community projects, and scholarships funds.

 Of Special Note

 In 1994 the club placed a Blue Star Byway Marker in the Village Square (just behind the flag pole) in the center of the Fallbrook Veterans Honor Roll Wall.
-It is one of 16 memorials and markers in San Diego County.
+The Blue Star Byway Marker is one of 16 memorials and markers in San Diego County.
 For information on the Blue & Gold Star Memorial program go to http://californiagardenclubs.com/sites/default/files/Projects/BlueStarPage.pdf